 What is Considered Drug Paraphernalia?

 Drug paraphernalia is anything that is considered a drug-related accessory.
-This includes items such as marijuana pipes, bongs, scales, plastic baggies, and rolling papers.
+This includes items such as pipes, bongs, scales, plastic baggies, and rolling papers.
 Others include syringes, cutting agents, and prescription pads.
 In addition, even if no drugs are present, you can still be charged for just having these items.

 Penalties for A Paraphernalia Charge and Your New Jersey Attorney